AlexHarker/AHarker_Externals/README.md

 The AHarker Externals are licensed freely for non-commercial use (see _Docs_License_ for details of the specifics of licensing for particular objects).
 At this time it is not possible to license in a less restrictive way due to some current dependencies.
 I intend to remove these dependencies for the next major release.

-Portions of this work have been supported by the Arts and Humanities Research Council, and the HISSTools project at the University of Huddersfield.
+Portions of this work have been supported by the Arts and Humanities Research Council, and the HISSTools Project at the University of Huddersfield.

 Enjoy,